elastic/apm-agent-nodejs/docs/release-notes/index.md

 ### Chores [4-16-0-chores]

 * Remove the "Get started with Restify" document and stop testing instrumentation against Restify.
 Restify is no longer getting maintenance.
 The instrumentation support for restify is unchanged, so this is not a breaking change. ([#4892](https://github.com/elastic/apm-agent-nodejs/pull/4892))

-* Upgrade `@opentelemetry/core` and `@opentelemetry/sdk-metrics` to 2.x.
-This includes the upstream fix for [CVE-2026-54285](https://github.com/open-telemetry/opentelemetry-js/security/advisories/GHSA-8988-4f7v-96qf) in `@opentelemetry/core`.
-The OTel Metrics SDK integration was updated for the 2.x API changes (aggregation configuration objects and `MeterProvider` reader registration via the constructor). ([#5126](https://github.com/elastic/apm-agent-nodejs/pull/5126))

 ## 4.15.0 [4-15-0]
 **Release date:** Oct 16, 2025